emanuelcaesario/practicum-projects/README.md

 ## Project Overview

 This analysis represents the third part of our project, which focused on data collection and storage in the Practicum course.
-Unfortunately, we are unable to present the details of the first two parts in this context.
+See here for the first two parts: [Web Scraping & SQL](https://www.canva.com/design/DAFufJCh1FI/ubLhTwE0EuXFlsNQKaNXDg/view?utm_content=DAFufJCh1FI&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink#1).

 During the initial phase, we obtained weather data for Chicago from the website https://code.s3.yandex.net/data-analyst-eng/chicago_weather_2017.html.
 We then proceeded to perform exploratory data analysis using SQL on the Practicum database to extract the necessary data for our analysis.